 Council meets regularly to debate and decide on issues that concern you.
-As a resident, you can observe council meetings and give your input.
-These meetings also offer you a chance to hear all the arguments and understand the reason behind council's decisions.
+These meetings also offer residents a chance to hear all the arguments and understand the reason behind council's decisions.

 Meetings are held at Burnaby City Hall twice a month on Monday evenings at 5 pm.
-During the year, two meetings will be held in the community.
 Please check the calendar to confirm date and location details.